bsluther/gainzville_server/README.md

-A Node backend for the [https://github.com/bsluther/gainzville](Gainzville web app).
+A Node backend for the [Gainzville web app](https://github.com/bsluther/gainzville).